mullvad/mullvadvpn-app/docs/relay-selector.md

 - Endpoint - a combination of a socket address and the transport protocol
 - Transport protocol - TCP or UDP
 - Tunnel protocol - WireGuard or OpenVPN
+- Obfuscator - a service that obfuscates WireGuard traffic, often running on the same WireGuard relay as the server whose traffic it is obfuscating, e.g. _udp2tcp_.

 # Relay selector